kennpat/tax_determiner/README.md

 Basic setup of the app for your localhost server:

 1. Clone from github.
+2. The Gemfile requires Ruby 2.0.0 so ensure that you are running on that version of Ruby.
 2. Bundle the gems, just in case you don't have something.
-3. Create the db, migrate, and seed the test database.
+3. Run `rake db:create`, `rake db:migrate` and `rake db:seed` to create, migrate and seed the database.
-4. Add in your account info for your mailer (Sendgrid/Mandrill/etc).
+4. Add in your account info for your mailer (Sendgrid/Mandrill/etc) to your .env file.
-5. Run rake.
-All the tests should pass.
+5. Run rake to ensure that tests are passing.

 You should be all set for localhost running at this point.

-For pushing up to Heroku:

-Create the app on Heroku and run the setup within the app folder on your local folder the do the following:

-1. You'll need to push the environment variables for mandrill (or sendgrid if you're using that)
-2. Add the applicable mailer app to Heroku.
-3. Change the domain to your applicable domain in the production.rb enviroment.
-4. Push the updated app to Heroku.
-5. Seed the production database

-After this you should be ready to roll with Heroku.
+[ADD SCREENSHOTS HERE OF HOW THE APP IS USED HERE]

 Future build outs:
 1. Lead generation additions for Turbo Tax, H&R Block, and CPA firms.